UCLA-CE-Freshers-Bootcamp-2020/M4-Design-of-Computing-Systems/README.md

 # M4-Design-of-Computing-Systems
-Course to be taught by Irina Alam and Saptadeep Pal
+Course to be taught by Irina Alam & Saptadeep Pal